-Description: This four-week online course addresses the basic components of collection development and management (CDM) in libraries.
+Description: This 4-week online course addresses the basic components of collection development and management (CDM) in libraries.
 Complete definition of collection development and collection management:

 Format: Students receive login instructions one week prior to the course start date.
 Students have 24/7 access to the course site for the four-week period, and aside from assignment and quiz deadlines, the course may be completed at their own pace.
 Instructors provide guidance and feedback as students work their way through the course material.
 Weekly, instructor-moderated chat sessions are the only live course events that students are asked to attend.

 Weekly Chat Schedule: The following times are tentative and may change according to instructor availability.